simon-mo/PKB/assets/database.md

 \#\#\# FOR GSoC - AIMA ONLY ###

-I built a relational database management system with Domain Specific Language similar to SQL.
+I built a relational database management system with Domain Specific Language similar to SQL, from scratch.
 With a simple REPL client, user can use SQL like language to store, read, and manipulate data.

 The Spec: